crolllab/crolllab_v3/index.md

 ---  |---
+8 June 2026 | We highlight now tools developed by lab members [tools](/tools/).
+1 June 2026 | Welcome Gabriel Dessiex!
+He is starting his PhD in collaboration with Agroscope.
 6 March 2026 | A big welcome to Sam joining us for a postdoc!
 Check out his blog posts [here](/blog/).
 2 Feb 2026 | A very warm welcome to Carlos, Ghizlane and Théophile joining us for postdoc projects!
 Check out their blog posts [here](/blog/).
 5 Dec 2025 | We had a wonderful Christmas dinner together.
 So tasty raclette!